dabisrat/equivalent-exchange/packages/auth/passkey/README.md

 The RP ID is dynamically determined from the request hostname:

 - For `localhost:3000` → RP ID: `localhost`
+- For `*.eqxrewards.com` → RP ID: `eqxrewards.com` (base domain)
-- For `alchemist.localhost:3000` → RP ID: `alchemist.localhost`
+- For `eqxrewards.com` → RP ID: `eqxrewards.com`
-- For `subdomain.example.com` → RP ID: `subdomain.example.com`
+- For other custom domains → RP ID: full hostname

-This ensures passkeys work correctly across different deployments and subdomains.
+**Cross-subdomain Passkey Sharing**: For the eqxrewards.com domain, the RP ID is set to the base domain (`eqxrewards.com`) rather than individual subdomains.
+This means:

+- A passkey registered on `www.eqxrewards.com` works on `alchemist.eqxrewards.com`
+- A passkey registered on `alchemist.eqxrewards.com` works on `lemon-sweets.eqxrewards.com`
+- Users only need to register their passkey once, and it works across all organization subdomains

+This is the correct UX for multi-tenant apps where a single user account can access multiple organization subdomains.
+The security boundary is at the domain level (eqxrewards.com), not the subdomain level.

 ### Security